 A single plugin involves a set of related files for the mdserver, engine and those common all VisIt components.
-For example, on UNIX the files for the Silo database plugin are libESiloDatabase_par.so, libESiloDatabase_ser.so, libESiloDatabase.so.
+For example, on UNIX the files for the Silo database plugin are libESiloDatabase_par.so, libESiloDatabase_ser.so, libISiloDatabase.so, and libMSiloDatabase.so.